tannerpace/react-native-icon-resizer/readme.md

 2. **Run the resize script**

-   Navigate into the cloned repository directory, and run the `resize.sh` script:
+   cd into the cloned directory, and run the `resize.sh` script:
    ```bash
    cd RepoName
    ./resize.sh